 Seatposts come in three main diameter sizes: 27.2mm, 30.9mm and 31.6mm.
 If you have a look at your existing seatpost shaft, somewhere on it (usually near the bottom) it will say one of the numbers.

-27.2mm isn’t very common on new frames – although it is still out there so watch out as 27.2mm seat tube frames won’t be able to run very many types of dropper posts.
+27.2mm isn’t very common on new frames – although it is still out there, particularly on XC hardtail frames, so watch out as 27.2mm seat tube frames won’t be able to run very many types of dropper posts.

 If your existing seatpost is 30.9mm then it will fit any new frame with a 30.9mm seat tube (obviously!) but it will also fit into any new frame that has a 31.6mm seat tube too.
 You just need to buy a 30.9-31.6mm seatpost shim to convert it.